-As mentioned above, although not mandatory, under the provisions of the Israeli Companies Law for a company which is not subject to reporting obligations under the Israeli Securities Law, the Board of Directors has voluntarily appointed a Committee for the Examination of the Financial Statements as of March 18, 2015.
+As mentioned above, although not mandatory, under the provisions of the Israeli Companies Law for a company which is not subject to reporting obligations under the Israeli Securities Law, the Board of Directors had voluntarily appointed the FS Committee as of March 18, 2015.
+On January 15, 2023, the Board of Directors approved the elimination of the FS Committee and the transfer of its functions and tasks to the Company's Audit Committee, and further approved the adoption of new committee charters for the Compensation Committee and the Audit Committee to comply with SEC rules in view of the intended Nasdaq listing.
 On February 21, 2019 the Board has voluntarily appointed a new committee - an Investment Committee.
 On February 10, 2020, the Board has voluntarily appointed a Cyber Committee and on May 17, 2020 the Board has voluntarily appointed an Executive Committee.
 For further details regarding the composition of said committees in the year under review and as of the date hereof, please see below.

 The committees of the Board of Directors meet as necessary and are required to take minutes, make full reports and recommendations to the Board of Directors, which recommendations are provided to the Board of Directors following each applicable session of the committees.

 Pursuant to the Israeli Companies Law, the Board of Directors also appointed an internal auditor proposed by the Audit Committee.